luigi-sw/LCSoft.Results/LCSoft.Results/ReadMe.md

-﻿# LC Results Pattern for .NET
+﻿# LCSoft: Results Pattern for .NET

 A simple and expressive implementation of the Results Pattern for .NET applications.
 This package helps you model operation outcomes in a consistent, predictable way — avoiding exceptions for control flow and enabling robust error handling.